BigDataBiology/big-data-biology_org/people/Shaojun_Pan.md

 orcid: "0000-0002-5270-5614"
 gscholar: "IQCdByIAAAAJ"
 short_bio: >
-    Shaojun is a phd student in BDB-Lab,Fudan University.He obtained her Bachelor's degree on computer science in Nanjing University of Science and Technology.
+    Shaojun is a phd student in BDB-Lab, Fudan University.
+He obtained his Bachelor's degree on computer science in Nanjing University of Science and Technology.
 ---

-Shaojun is a phd student in BDB-Lab,Fudan University.He obtained her Bachelor's degree on computer science in Nanjing University of Science and Technology.
-His main interest is deep learning, machine learning and metagenomic.
+Shaojun is a phd student in BDB-Lab, Fudan University.
+He obtained his Bachelor's degree in computer science at Nanjing University of Science and Technology.
+His main interest is deep learning, machine learning and metagenomic data analysis.